Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation: Introduction

 Let $(\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{t\geq0}, \mathbb P)$ be a complete filtered probability space on which a one-dimensional standard Brownian motion $\{B(t)\}_{t\geq0}$ is defined such that $\{\mathcal F_t\}_{t\geq 0}$ is the natural filtration generated by $B(\cdot)$, augmented by all the $\mathbb P$-null sets in $\mathcal{F}$.
 Let $T>0$, $I=(0,1)$ and $Q=I\times(0,T)$.
 The continuous stochastic hyperbolic equation can be written as

 with suitable functions $a$, $b$, $c$ and $d$.
-Physically, random source $g$ stands for the intensity of a random force of the white noise type.
+Physically, the random source $g$ represents the intensity of a random force.
 Additionally, $y_0$ satisfies the following compatibility condition:

-In [\ref{Lü 2015}], the authors investigated the following inverse problem and established its global uniqueness by employing a Carleman estimate for continuous stochastic hyperbolic equations. {\bf Continuous inverse problem}.\ Determine three unknowns, namely the random source $g$, the initial displacement $y_0$ and the initial velocity $y_1$, by the boundary flux $y_x |_{{x=0}}$ and the final time data $y(T)$.
+In [\ref{Lü 2015}], the authors investigated the following inverse problem and established its global uniqueness by means of a Carleman estimate for continuous stochastic hyperbolic equations.

+{\bf Continuous inverse problem}.\ Determine three unknowns, namely the random source $g$, the initial displacement $y_0$ and the initial velocity $y_1$, from the boundary flux $y_x |_{{x=0}}$ and the final time data $y(T)$.

 The main objective of this paper is to derive a discrete Carleman estimate for the finite-difference full discretization of the stochastic hyperbolic equation (\ref{1.1}).
-Then we apply this discrete Carleman estimate to investigate corresponding discrete version of the continuous inverse problem for the fully-discrete stochastic hyperbolic equation.
+We then apply this discrete Carleman estimate to investigate the corresponding discrete version of continuous inverse problem for the fully discrete stochastic hyperbolic equation.
 To do this, let us consider $M, N\in \mathbb{N}^*$, the space- and time-discretization parameters $\Delta x=\frac{1}{M+1}$ and $\Delta t=\frac{T}{N}$.
 Furthermore, we introduce an equidistant spatial mesh of $(0, 1)$, $0=x_0<x_1<\cdots<x_{M+1}=1$, and an equidistant time mesh of $(0, T)$, $0=t^0<t^1<\cdots<t^N=T$.
 Let $x_{j} = jh, t^{n}=n\Delta t$, $B^n=B(t^n)$ and

 analogous definitions are for $a^n_j, b^n_j, c^n_j, d^n_j, g^n_j$ and the other functions in the sequel.
 Then, the explicit finite difference approximation of (1.1) can be written as follows